bcc2020/bcc2020.github.io/_posts/2020-04-20-going-global.markdown

 **CollaborationFest**

 The [CollaborationFest](../cofest/) will follow the meeting, and span the entire world (nothing new there).
-There will be core communities during both windows, but we are also exploring other options for coordinating efforts continuosly.
+There will be core communities during both windows, but we are also exploring other options for coordinating efforts continuously.

 **Registration**